syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

         htmlHelper.ExportOlapChart(DataManager, args, fileName, System.Web.HttpContext.Current.Response);
     }

-    //This method carries the information about the default report which would be rendered within OlapChart initially. private OlapReport CreateOlapReport()
+    //This method carries the information about the default report that is rendered within OlapChart initially. private OlapReport CreateOlapReport()
     {
         OlapReport olapReport = new OlapReport();